 One thing’s sure with Treat Dreams Dessert Emporium, which opened in late March 2019 in Ferndale: There’s always something to please kids and parents.
 And it’s never the same menu twice.

-At this wildly creative shop – whose goal is to “serve the most original and innovative homemade ice cream in Michigan” – the tastes are always a surprise.
+At this wildly creative shop, which is a collaboration between the former Treat Dreams ice cream shop and D’Vine Cookies, the tastes are always a surprise.
 And it certainly earns its spot among independent ice cream shops in metro Detroit.

 The man behind the curtain